KAR-NG/Marketing_Analytics/marketing.md

     ## NumWebVisitsMonth       0.00
     ## Response                1.00

-Though inspecting the table visually is an option, but I would use code to done the job for me.
-Following codes help me to check the presence of correlation values that are higher than 0.8, and not 1.
+Though inspecting the table visually is an option, I can also use codes to help filtering the data for me.
+Following codes help me to check the presence of correlation values that fall between 0.8 to 1.

 -   There is no multicollinearity in the dataset.